FantasticFiasco/action-update-license-year/.github/CONTRIBUTING.md

 Please note we have a [code of conduct](./CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

+## Create Release

+1. Describe the new release in `CHANGELOG.md`
+1. Run `yarn version`
+1. When build pipeline is complete, update the GitHub release message

 ## Build and test library

 The following commands will go from nothing to a successful run of the test suite.